dasch-swiss/handbook/docs/research-development/youtrack-organization.md

     - User Story: Hierarchical lists (DSP-713)

-Main differences:

-1. The organization between subsystems is now done at the level of a User Story and the dependencies are reflected in the Tasks with defined dependencies.
-Everything that could be done before at the level of the Epic, as far as inter-subsystem organization is concerned, can be done without any changes, on the level of the User Story.
+1. The organization between subsystems is done at the level of a User Story and the dependencies are reflected in the Tasks with defined dependencies.
 1. User Stories should be tagged with a future release, reflecting the global priorization.
-1. While before, an Epic needed to be created each time for a feature that would need to be prioritized, now there is the possibility to use Epic and User Stories do divide the functionalities.
-1. The Product Owner is now responsible to priritize not only Epics but also User Stories.